C E

 Camellia furfuracea Cohen Stuart var. yaoshanica Liang & Zhong, (1985).

-C.furfuracea but differs in that the branchlets, petioles and undersides of leaves are pubescent and leaf margins are conspicuously serrate and seed capsules have thick pericarp.
-Evergreen shrub, 4 m tall with greyish brown, pubescent branches.
+Subgenus Camellia; Section Furfuracea.
+Close to C. furfuracea but differs in that the branchlets, petioles and undersides of leaves are pubescent and leaf margins are conspicuously serrate and seed capsules have thick pericarp.
+Evergree shrub, 4 m tall with greyish brown, pubescent branches.
 Leaves thinly coriaceous, oblong, 5-11.5 cm long x 2.4-5 cm wide, shining green above, pubescent below.
 Flower not seen.
 Seed capsule sessile, subglobose, 2.5 cm deep x 3 cm in diameter, 3 valves, furfuraceous.
-Distribution: Guangxi Province, China.
+Originated in the Guangxi Province, China.

-Camellia fusuiensis Liang & Dong (1987).
+Camellia fusuensis Liang & Dong (1987).

 Subgenus Thea.
 The main characteristic of this species is that the new growth is tender and a light red colour and the flowers are a light yellow.